k8ssandra/k8ssandra/docs/content/en/reference/glossary/_index.md

 The [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) from Microsoft.
 One of the "top 3" major cloud providers supported by K8ssandra, along with EKS from Amazon, and GKE from Google.
 AKS offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.

 ### anti-entropy
 The process of comparing the data of all replicas and updating each replica to the newest version.
 Cassandra has two phases to the process: Build a Merkle tree for each replica.
 Compare the Merkle trees to discover differences.
-K8ssandra provides Reaper as one of its deployed components, enabling you to perform repair operations.
+K8ssandra provides [Reaper]({{< relref "#reaper" >}}) as one of its deployed components, enabling you to perform Cassandra [repair]({{< relref "#repair" >}}) operations.

 ### Astra
 A [CNDB]({{< relref "#cndb" >}}) product from DataStax that gives you the ability to develop and deploy data-driven applications with a cloud-native service, without the hassles of database and infrastructure administration.
 By automating tuning and configuration, Astra radically simplifies database and streaming operations.